Home

 (Sn / Sob)

-where Sob is the portion of So in the drained off liquid and the excluded impurity concentration in the crystals is close to zero.
+where Sob is the portion of So in the drained off liquid and the concentration of impurity Sn in the crystals is close to zero.

-Now assume that it is physically practical to make the weight of dominant solute crystals about equal to the weight of drained off liquid.
-Then:
+Now assume that it is physically practical to make the weight of dominant solute crystals about equal to the weight of drained off liquid at 20 degrees C. Then:

 Sob ~ (So / 2)